fanzru/bookmark-api/docs/rfc.md

 ## 10. Conclusion

 The Bookmark Management API provides a robust foundation for building bookmark management applications.
 It follows RESTful principles and uses modern web technologies to deliver a secure and scalable solution.
+The standardized response format ensures consistency across all endpoints, making it easier for clients to consume the API.